GreenCape/http-testcase/README.md

 PHPUnit test case to assist in testing HTTP clients libraries.
 The testcase can start a http server and enqueue a set of responses (a session) which can are replayed for HTTP requests to the server.

+HTTP serving is provided by: https://github.com/warmans/http-playback

-A testcase will look like this:
+A test case will look like this:

 ```php
 <?php